Trail running

 Zermatt

-The 27 kilometres of the last leg of the Via Valais take you on a magnificent single track to the foot of the Matterhorn, before arriving in the famous mountain town of Zermatt.
+The 27 kilometers of the final stage of the Via Valais lead you along a beautiful singletrail to the foot of the Matterhorn before you reach the famous mountain town of Zermatt.

 Difficulty